Stanford University GSB MBA Program Overview

 Through the first year curriculum at Stanford GSB, students build their general management knowledge and gain global exposure.
 In year two, students have the opportunity to strengthen their areas of development, and explore new coursework, through seminars, electives, a joint or dual degree, and Stanford courses outside of Stanford GSB.

-The average salary and bonus for the Stanford GSB full-time class of 2021 was $176,956, and 91.5% of students received job offers within three months of graduation.
+The average salary for the Stanford GSB full-time class of 2023 was $182,500, and 89% of students received job offers within three months of graduation.

 What Sets Stanford Apart